OpenDataDSL/website/blog/2023-04-05-wealth/index.md

 ### Business Requirement

 We demonstrate the cumulative gain from a particular investment over a given period.
-Assuming 1 EUR was invested at the beginning of a period, we compound the investment value, month by month, by 1 plus the return of the industry portfolio.
-We compare the investment of 1 EUR for different holding periods of 5 years or 50 years or even forever starting in 1927, 1972 and 2018.
+Assuming $1 was invested at the beginning of a period, we compound the investment value, month by month, by 1 plus the return of the industry portfolio.
+We compare the investment of $1 for different holding periods of 5 years or 50 years or even forever starting in 1927, 1972 and 2018.

 ### Data input source